giacomorebonato/query-timings/README.md

 Once the function is fine tuned, how to make sure that the improvement gets undone by mistake?
 With a unit test of course!
 The repo contains an example of a Jest test that measure execution time of a mocked function.
-`setTimeout` has been used in place of the IO interaction for dimostration purposes.
+`setTimeout` has been used in place of the IO interaction for dimostration purposes
-# query-timings